Yoga Classes 2019

 All classes are from 8:30-9:45 AM please arrive a few minutes early to settle in

-Tofte Lake Center 2209 Fernberg Road, Ely, MN ~ just 16 miles east of Ely, on the left
+Tofte Lake Center 2209 Fernberg Road, Ely, MN, just 16 miles east of Ely, on the left

-Meet in the Aerie dance and performance studio; signs show the way
+Meet in the Aerie dance and performance studio/signs show the way

-Parking is available near the Aerie ~ car pooling is encouraged
+Parking is available near the Aerie/carpooling is encouraged

-Or send your check payable to Tofte Lake Center to Liz Engelman, 2209 Fernberg Road, Ely, MN 55731
+or send your check payable to Tofte Lake Center to Liz Engelman, 2209 Fernberg Road, Ely, MN 55731

-Please include your summer phone number and email address with your payment.
+Please include your summer phone number and email address with your payment

-Your Punch Card will be waiting for you at your first class.
+Your Punch Card will be waiting for you at your first class

-Questions: email@example.com or call our Program Assistant at 218-235-7699
+Questions: INFO@TOFTELAKE.ORG or

 Meet Our Instructors